emmakodes/checkbuild/README.md

 Overall, this workflow sets up the necessary environment, generates a Dockerfile, and builds Docker images for the specified platforms when triggered by a push event with a specific commit message or manually through the GitHub Actions interface.

+<br><br><br>
+## local-test-model.yml file
+This YAML file is a configuration file for a GitHub Actions workflow.

+Let's break down the code:

+- The name field specifies the name of the workflow.
+- The on field specifies the events that trigger the workflow.
+In this case, the workflow is triggered on push events to the main branch and manual triggering using the workflow dispatch event.
+- The jobs field defines one or more jobs that will be executed as part of the workflow.
+In this case, there is a single job named test.
+- The if field within the test job specifies a conditional expression that determines whether the job should run or not.
+It checks if the repository is not equal to 'ersilia-os/eos-template' and if the commit message contains the string 'local test'.
+- The runs-on field specifies the type of machine or environment on which the job will run.
+In this case, it runs on an Ubuntu latest environment.
+- The steps field defines a sequence of steps to be executed within the job.
+Each step has a name field that provides a description of the step.
+- The run field contains the shell commands to be executed for that step.
+- The uses field specifies an action to be used for that step.
+Actions are reusable units of code that can be executed as part of a workflow.
+They are defined by other users or organizations and can be referenced using their GitHub repository and version.
+- The with field provides additional configuration or inputs for a step.

+Here is a summary of what each step does:

+- Checks out the repository cod
+- Adds Conda (a package and environment manager) to the system's PATH.
+- Sources Conda environment configurations.
+- Installs dependencies like git-lfs and gh (GitHub CLI) using Conda.
+- Installs the Ersilia from git+https://github.com/ersilia-os/ersilia.git using pip.
+- Fetches, serves and predicts the output of a model identified by the repository name.
+- Samples an input.csv file with a single input using ersilia.
+- Measures the execution time to predict a single input using ersilia.
+- Samples an input.csv file with 10 inputs using ersilia.
+- Measures the execution time to predict 10 inputs using ersilia.
+- Samples an input.csv file with 100 inputs using ersilia.
+- Measures the execution time to predict 100 inputs using ersilia.
+- Closes the ersilia process.
+- Uploads the console.log file as an artifact for debugging purposes.

+Overall, this YAML file sets up a workflow that performs various actions, such as installing dependencies, executing the ersilia package for model testing and prediction, and generating logs for debugging.